mwbowers/mwbowers.github.io/reference/datagate/datagate-common/print-true-type.md

 ---
 title: PrintTrueType enum
-description: Specifies the handling of TrueType fonts during printing.
+description: "Specifies the handling of TrueType fonts during printing. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the handling of TrueType fonts during printing.